 ATLANTA – Georgia State women's basketball announced two additions to the 2026-27 coaching staff on Monday afternoon, as announced by head coach Marcilina Grayer.

-Grayer and the Panthers welcome Necole Sterling and Karina "KB" Brandon as assistant coaches on Grayer's inaugural staff.
-Sterling will serve as the recruiting coordinator, while Karina will serve as an assistant coach.
+Grayer and the Panthers welcome Necole Sterling, Karina "KB" Brandon and Oscar Bellfield as assistant coaches on Grayer's inaugural staff.
+Sterling will serve as the recruiting coordinator.
+Karina and Bellfield will serve as assistant coaches, with Bellfield manning player development.

 Necole Sterling, Assistant Coach/Recruiting Coordinator